Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Non-linearizable torus actions

-To prove part $2$, it is again sufficient to demonstrate the $(\Rightarrow)$ direction.
-Let $\phi$ be linearizable.
-By Proposition \ref{factlinassoc}, there exists a two-sided maximal ideal $M$ of $R$ fixed by $\phi$ such that the induced action $\bar{\phi}$ on the associated graded ring $\gr_M(R)$ is equivalent to $\phi$.
+To prove \ref{propsecmain:2}, it again suffices to demonstrate $(\Rightarrow)$.
+Suppose $\phi$ is linearizable.
+By Proposition \ref{factlinassoc}, there exists a two-sided maximal ideal $M$ of $R$ fixed by $\phi$, such that $A/M \cong \mathbb{K},$ the induced action $\overline{\phi}$ on the associated graded ring $\gr_M(R)$ is equivalent to $\phi$.
 The ideal $M$ is generated by the subset

 Consider the left module $M/M^2$ over the simple ring $R/M$.
 It is clear from the proof of Proposition \ref{factlinassoc} that $R/M=\mathbb{K}$.
 The image of the set $\lbrace t,y_1,\ldots, y_m\rbrace$ under the projection